Wouldn’t we all love it if our customers ran around like headless chickens spreading amazing things about our services?

 I reciprocated with a smile and told her: “Well if I had ever considered switching to a different bakery, you have now killed off the chance of that ever happening”.

 She laughed and I left with a feeling of trust and satisfaction for that place.

 This happened over a year ago and to this day, I’m still a regular at that very same bakery.

 When people ask me WHY I like that bakery more than any of the others, I tell them what most satisfied customers will say about their favorite place:

 And that is truly everything there is to it.
 Making the customer feel appreciated is something that, surprisingly, not many companies do!
 Stop thinking “sell, sell, sell” and remember for a moment that you are dealing with human beings.
 THAT is what customer satisfaction is in its core.

 So start looking for inspiration on how YOU can show your customers you care about them and thank them for being loyal.
 Let the imagination flow and get down to it right away!

-PS: Got tips and tricks of your own to share on how you can show customers you care?
+PS: Got any customer appreciation tips and tricks of your own to share?
 Comment below, let’s discuss it!